CAUT Policy Statement

-All academic staff members have privacy rights in their medical and personnel information.
-Personnel information includes, but is not limited to information in a personnel file(s) such as an employee’s address, date of birth, performance appraisals, and leave records.
+All academic staff members have privacy rights over their personal information.
+Private personal information includes but is not limited to information in a personnel file(s) such as an employee’s address, date of birth, performance appraisals, and leave records.
 Post-secondary institutions must comply with privacy laws and principles in protecting the confidentiality of and access to employee personnel records.

-All information collected, used, or disclosed by post-secondary institutions should be safeguarded by appropriate language in collective agreements, including a protocol for the collection, storage, and protection of personnel and medical information.
-Post-secondary institutions should release personnel and medical information only as required by applicable legislation or collective agreement articles, or with the prior written consent of the academic staff member.
+Post-secondary institutions should release personal information only as required by applicable legislation or collective agreement articles, or with the prior written, informed consent of the academic staff member.
 Any release of aggregated data must protect the privacy of individuals.

-Access to personnel and medical information should occur only when absolutely necessary and only by those who are authorized and need to know the information, and then be limited only to those parts of the file that are relevant to the issue at hand.
+Access to academic staff’s personal information should occur only when absolutely necessary and only by those who are authorized and need to know the information, and then be limited only to those parts of the file that are relevant to the issue at hand.

-When it is no longer needed or required by legislation, personal information held by a post-secondary institution should be destroyed in a manner that protects the employee’s privacy.
+When it is no longer needed or required by legislation, personal information held by a post-secondary institution should be destroyed in a manner that protects the employee’s privacy

 Editorial revisions, September 2010;